 21. Rice Cakes (떡) tteok

 Rice cakes or tteok are a must try in Korea as they are known as Korea’s favorite dessert.
 With the perfect balance of sweetness, they also come in many different shapes, colours and sizes.
 The filling of the rice cakes are generally chestnut or sesame covered by a plain layer of rice.
-If you’re not a fan of dessert that are too sweet, then tteok were made just for you.
+If you’re not a fan of dessert that is too sweet, then tteok were made just for you.

 Helpful Phrases To Order Halal Korean